Dedicated comparison page

 Apply Now

-American Express Blue Business Plus is a business card from American Express with no annual fee, 15,000 points after $3,000 in 3 months, and fair to good credit.
+American Express Blue Business Plus is a business card from American Express with no annual fee, 15,000 membership rewards points after $3,000 in 3 months, and fair to good credit.

 Best for: People focused on business rewards who want to avoid an annual fee and who typically have fair to good credit.